When it comes to choosing the leadership style, there are different options you can consider for your workplace.

-That is why it’s important to know what you are doing and for what.
+That is why knowing what you are doing and for what is important.

 Knowing the reasons will help you in becoming a better leader.
-Also, the leadership style focuses on having the understanding of what reason you want to help others.
+Also, the leadership style focuses on having an understanding of what reason you want to help others.

 6. You Have To Be Selfless

-The act of selfishness makes the person better, and also it helps in becoming a better servant leader too.
+The act of selfishness makes the person better and helps in becoming a better servant leader.

-The idea here should be selfless as it’s important to put others first, and it will bring positivity to your side as well.
+The idea here should be selfless as it’s important to put others first, and it will also bring positivity to your side.